 Where have Work and Witness teams been?
 The list would read like a list of the airline hubs of the world: Manila, Nairobi, Mexico City.

 Sending work teams has become a major missions thrust for districts and many local churches.
 These people give up vacation time to work.
 They buy their own airline tickets.
 They even dig into their pockets to buy cement, paint, nails, and boards.
 In recent years, they've put up hundreds of buildings all over the world.
-A grass roots program, Work and Witness moved into high gear with the election of Paul Gamertsfelder to the General NMI Council.
+A grassroots program, what is now Nazarene Missions Teams started ramping up with the election of Paul Gamertsfelder to the Global NMI Council.
 Now, over 300 teams go out each year.

 Louie Bustle is now retired from missionary service that included a stint as regional director in South America.
-Originally the pioneer leader in the Dominican Republic, he has credited Work and Witness with being a key element in explosive church growth there.
-Work and Witness money and the donated labor are key elements in helping General Budget reap a great harvest in responsive areas around the globe.
-In many fields Alabaster funds buy land, and Work and Witness teams put up the buildings.
+Originally the pioneer leader in the Dominican Republic, he has credited Nazarene Mission Teams with being a key element in explosive church growth there.
+Nazarene Mission Teams money and the donated labor are key elements in helping the World Evangelism Fund reap a great harvest in responsive areas around the globe.
+In many cases, Alabaster funds buy land and Nazarene Mission Teams put up the buildings.

-Sometimes a team's construction materials money is raised through special offerings.
-Occasionally money comes from friends outside the church.
+Sometimes, a team's construction materials money is raised through special offerings.
+Occasionally, money comes from friends outside the church.
 They hear about special projects and want to get involved.
-Sometimes, churches use Faith Promise giving above General Budget commitments to help fund Work and Witness projects.
+Sometimes, churches use Faith Promise giving above World Evangelism Fund commitments to help fund Nazarene Mission Team projects.

-One "Acts 6" missionary support team member in the World Mission office is the Work and Witness coordinator.
-Some years ago, David Hayse moved from overseeing construction in Mexico to become the first full-time Headquarters coordinator for Work & Witness.
-David Cooper later headed up that office which haa a notebook bulging with a backlog of pleas from around the world asking for construction teams.
+One "Acts 6" missionary support team member in the World Mission office is the coordinator for what used to be called Work & Witness.
+Some years ago, David Hayse moved from overseeing construction in Mexico to become the first full-time Headquarters coordinator for Nazarene Mission Teams

 People often ask me: "Wouldn't it be better if we just sent the money?
 With local labor couldn't you get the building up for less cost?
 Isn't buying airline tickets and paying for food and lodging for Americans a waste of missions money?"